Cholo: Bolivia

 In Bolivia, "cholo" refers to people with various degrees of Indigenous ancestry.
 The term "cholita" has, traditionally, been used to refer in a derogatory way to Aymara women.
 These women are now combatting this pejorative use by associating it with, for example, extreme sports such as wrestling, the fighting cholitas, and mountaineering, the cholita climbers.
 Cholitas, with their Indigenous costumes of bowler hats, shawls, and pollera are now seen as fashion icons.
 Cholitas are now moving into many other fields at a high level.
 A "cholo" in Bolivia is the name given to a campesino (peasant, farmer) who moved to the city, and though the term was also originally derogatory, it has now become more of a symbol of Indigenous power.
 The word "cholo/a" is considered a common and/or official enough term in Bolivia such that "cholo" has been included as its own ethnic group option in demographic surveys conducted in the country.
 In these same surveys, the term had on occasion been used interchangeably with the term "mestizo".
-Nevertheless, some locals still use cholo as a derogatory term.